 Duties and responsibilities

-Under the Finnish Companies Act and CapMan’s articles of association, the Board is responsible for the administration of the company and the proper organisation of its operations.
-The Board is also responsible for the appropriate arrangement of the control of the company’s accounts and finances.
+Under the Finnish Limited Liability Companies Act and CapMan’s articles of association, the Board is responsible for the administration of the company and the proper organisation of its operations.
+The Board is also responsible for the proper arrangement of the control of the company’s accounts and finances.
 The Board has confirmed a written charter for its work, which describes the main tasks and duties, working principles and meeting practices of the Board, and an annual self-evaluation of the Board’s operations and working methods.

 In accordance with the charter, the main duties of the Board are:

 - to convene the general meetings of shareholders

 - to supervise management

 - to decide on establishment of new CapMan funds and the level of CapMan’s own commitments therein

 - to decide on fund investments to other than CapMan funds and direct investments exceeding EUR 5 million

 - to decide on the major changes in the business portfolio